GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-about/index.md

 game and challenge their contacts through status updates.
 The mini app is then only a tap away, so users can enter into competition without any friction and the mini app thereby grow its reach.

-{% Banner 'neutral' %}
+{% Aside 'success' %}
-  👉 In the next chapter, you will learn [what sets mini apps apart from H5 apps and QuickApp](/mini-app-what-are-h5-and-quickapp).
+  In the next chapter, you will learn [what sets mini apps apart from H5 apps and QuickApp](/mini-app-what-are-h5-and-quickapp).
-{% endBanner %}
+{% endAside %}

 ## Acknowledgements